ohadtaizi/ohadtaizi/README.md

 # Hi there 👋 I'm Ohad Taizi

-I’m a self-motivated **Junior Developer** with a passion for coding, problem-solving, and continuous learning.
+I’m a self-motivated **Developer** with a passion for coding, problem-solving, and continuous learning.
 With a background in **QA Engineering** and a **B.Sc in Computer Science and Mathematics**, I strive to create impactful and innovative solutions.

 ---